thewoolleyman/npm-shrinkwrap-helper/README.md

 ## Creating initial shrinkwrap file

+1. If at all possible, use a recent version of npm (>= 3.9) - there are relevant bugfixes, most notably fixing flapping `resolved` entries, and it seems better handling of dependencies pointed at git repos.
 1. Make sure you have no existing `npm-shrinkwrap.json` file.
 1. Make sure you have a clean working copy and no un-pushed commits, and `node_modules` in your `.gitignore`.